vocthor/ScreenShooter/README.md

+## Introduction

+This program was made by [@vocthor](https://github.com/vocthor/).
+Its purpose is to take screen captures periodically.

 ## Disclaimer

 This program is still in development, and i'm not a genius.
 I am not responsible for a bad use.
 If you discover a new bug, problem, ... or have an idea for a new feature, please report it.